tyler-technologies-oss/forge-react/README.md

 <forge-table data={data}></forge-table>
 ```

-By using this library, you will use the React wrapper components instead to ensure this works:
+By using this library, you will use the React wrapper components instead to ensure this works as expected:

 ```html
 <ForgeTable data={data} />